weareplanet/commercetools-planet-integration/README.md

 > This approach allows to drastically simplify the deployment (only one function should be deployed for everything).
 Pay attention - if you need a separate scaling for different use cases - you can just deploy the same function into different AWS Lambdas etc. (with some codebase overhead, but still with a simplified deployment scenario).
-In case of necessity, any usecase-specific handler from `app/domain/environment-agnostic-handlers` can be used for an individual deploy.
+In case of necessity, any operation-specific handler from `app/domain/environment-agnostic-handlers` can be used for an individual deploy.
 At the moment of the initial design it was considered redundant.

 ## Programming language